Skip to Main Content

 Self-E

-Summary: Self-E is an app that helps individuals run randomized experiments on themselves to better understand their own behaviors that affect their health, well-being, and productivity.
+Summary: Self-E is an app that helps individuals run randomized experiments on themselves to better understand their own besad teenager looking at her phone in the darkhaviors that affect their health, well-being, and productivity.

 Sochiatrist